GR Aetherwing | Official Handbook

 4.3 Data Accountability

-Aetherwing operates on data, not excuses.
+GR Aetherwing operates on data, not excuses.
 All incidents involving contact will be reviewed via replay and telemetry.
 If the data shows negligence (late braking, no lift, unsafe rejoins), the driver will be held accountable regardless of their intent.

 4.4 Safe Rejoins